-Employment changes in 2021 were unsurprisingly less volatile than those in 2020, but jobs totals will also be compared to 2019 as a pre-pandemic benchmark.
-Employment in Green Lake County increased by 1.4% or 79 jobs across all industries from 2020 to 2021.
-In comparison, Wisconsin's total employment grew by 2.4% over the year.
-As of 2021, employment in the county was 5.6% below the 2019 total while Wisconsin's total employment was 3.1% below 2019.
+Employment changes in 2021 were unsurprisingly less volatile than the prior year, but nevertheless jobs totals will also be compared to 2019 as a pre-pandemic benchmark.
+Employment in Waushara County increased by 2.8% or 164 jobs across all industries from 2020 to 2021.
+In comparison, Wisconsin's total employment grew by 2.4% during the same period.
+As of 2021, employment in the county was still 2.9% below the 2019 total.
+For comparison, Wisconsin's total employment was 3.1% below the 2019 total.